arcanemachine/osx-kvm-helpers/README.md

 # Instructions

 To use the OSX-KVM stuff, go to the first repo linked above to install OSX-KVM.
-You probably don't want my config or helper scripts, but if you do, then check out the `OSX-KVM-stuff` folder.
+You may not want my config or helper scripts, but if you do, then check out the `OSX-KVM-stuff` folder.

 To use the USB-over-network stuff, check the second repo linked above, and check out the `usb-passthrough` folder to see the possibly-useful scripts to get that working.